Deploy an agent for generative AI application

 API.
 See Configure access to resources from model serving endpoints.

 Enables the Review App for your agent.
-The Review App allows your stakeholders to chat with the agent and give feedback using the Review App UI.
+The Review App lets stakeholders chat with the agent and give feedback using the Review App UI.

 Logs every request to the Review App or REST API to an inference table.
 The data logged includes query requests, responses, and intermediate trace data from MLflow Tracing.